hsinghweb/eag-v1-s6-agent-archi/README.md

 # MCP (Mathematical Computation and Presentation) System

 A sophisticated mathematical computation system with integrated PowerPoint visualization capabilities.
 The system leverages AI-driven natural language processing to perform complex mathematical operations and automatically generate visual presentations of the results.
-Built with three synergistic components, it offers a seamless workflow from mathematical computation to visual representation.
+Built with modular components, it offers a seamless workflow from mathematical computation to visual representation.

 ## Components